j4mie/sqlsite/README.md

 [![Build Status](https://travis-ci.org/j4mie/sqlsite.svg?branch=master)](https://travis-ci.org/j4mie/sqlsite)

-A tool for serving simple websites and JSON APIs directly from a [SQLite](https://sqlite.org/) database.
+A tool for serving simple websites, static files and JSON APIs directly from a [SQLite](https://sqlite.org/) database.
 ## Why?

 SQLite is a fantastic way of storing data in a safe, well-structured, uniform way and querying it quickly.
 This project helps you expose that data to the web.